tommybobbins/AWSDevOpsExam/README.md

    * Kinesis
    * Dynamo DB
    * SQS
- * Lambd authorizers are to control access to the functions
+ * Lambda authorizers are to control access to the functions
+ * Use CloudWatch Events to trigger a scheduled Lamdba event. (cf cron)

 ## API Gateway